 Two observers are seating in the back of a Fl 282 Helicopter for observation.

 The Fa 330 gyroglider was towed on a 300 foot cable behind submarines for aerial observation.
 About 200 were built but the use of radar in 1943, by the Allies, made the gyroglider a risk to the operation of the submarine.
 Only a few were put into operation.
-When not in use, the glider was stored in two tubes below the submarines deck.
+When not in use, the glider was stored in two tubes below the deck of the submarine.
 The pilot had a telephone with which he could talk to the submarine captain.

 The FA 330 glider was designed by Gunnar Michelson working at Focke Achgelis in 1942.
 Gunnar is a friend of the web host.
 Living in Santa Barbara, CA. Gunnar invented film copying machines for the film industry which his son manufactures and he has received two Oscars from Hollywood for his design.